Easy Stovetop Beef Stew

 It’s so quick and easy to make this flavorful beef stew and it’s all cooked in one pot!
 Start with beef stew meat, season it with salt and pepper and then toss it with flour until its well coated.

-2. Add the onions and garlic and saute just for a couple minutes until they become fragrant and lightly golden.
+Step 5: Add the onions and garlic and saute just for a couple minutes until they become fragrant and lightly golden.
 This will help deepen the flavor of the dish.
+Then add the tomato paste and continue cooking until darkened.

 My Best One-Pot Beef Stew Tips